dataArtisans/flink-training-web/web/exercises/tfIdf.md

                       //   (may be “null”)
 ~~~

-out of which the first and the fifth fields, `UniqueMID` and `Body`, are required for this exercise.
+out of which the first and the fifth field, `UniqueMID` and `Body`, are required for this exercise.
 The data can be accessed using Flink's tooling for delimiter-separated files (such as CSV or TSV files).
 The following code snippet shows how to read the first and the fifth field of the input data set as a `DataSet<Tuple2<String, String>>`:

 ~~~java
 ExecutionEnvironment env = ExecutionEnvironment.getExecutionEnvironment();